pmw-rp/datadog-k8s-devkit/README.md

 - **yaml**: generates a single yaml output file (`target/deployment.yaml`) using a combination of `kubectl`, `helm` and `kustomize` commands
 - **deploy**: installs the Datadog agent by applying the generated yaml to a K8s cluster via `kubectl`
 - **undeploy**: uninstalls the agent via `kubectl`

+# Building (and pushing) the Container

+While not required for testing locally on Kubernetes, the project includes a simple Dockerfile for building a Datadog agent image that includes the Redpanda integration for testing in external environments.

+## Make

+The project provides the following additional [`Makefile`](Makefile) targets for building and pushing the container:

+- **docker**: performs a multi-platform build, tagging the result with the details (image name and version) found in the [`conf/.env`](conf/.env) file
+- **push**: pushes the resulting container image to a container registry of your choosing

 # Overview of the Integration